Malawian Defence Force: Malawi Army

-In 1970 the International Institute for Strategic Studies listed the Army as comprising one infantry battalion [1 MR at Zomba] and supporting services, having a strength of 1,150.
+In 1970, the International Institute for Strategic Studies listed the Army as comprising one infantry battalion [1 MR at Zomba] and supporting services, having a strength of 1,150.

 Malawi was allied with Portugal during the Mozambican War of Independence (1964–74), and the Malawi Army consequently cooperated with the Portuguese Army to secure the Mozambican-Malawian border and arrest FRELIMO rebels.
-Following FRELIMO's victory and the independence of Mozambique, several Portuguese colonial secret police agents as well as FRELIMO deserters joined the Malawian Army.
+Following FRELIMO's victory and the independence of Mozambique, several Portuguese colonial secret police agents as well as FRELIMO deserters joined the Malawi Army.

 Gurkha officer John "Johnny" Clements was advanced to Acting Brigadier in May 1971, and commanded the Malawi Army until September 1972.
-Thereupon the Army's first black commander, Brigadier Graciano Matewere was appointed.
-Hastings Banda promoted Matewere instantly to Major General after the resolution of the South African Airways hijacking in Blantyre in 1972.
+The Army's first black commander, Brigadier Graciano Matewere was appointed during this time.
+Banda promoted Matewere instantly to Major General after the resolution of the South African Airways hijacking in Blantyre in 1972.
 Matewere was retired by Banda in 1980 and died in 2001.

 Declassified Defense Intelligence Agency reporting from 1985 states that "there is also a military college [likely the Kamuzu Military College, at Salima that is probably one of the finest, most efficiently organized, and operated military training schools in Sub-Saharan Africa.
 [It] conducts recruit training, numerous enlisted courses, officer cadet courses, [a] platoon leader course, company commanders course (sic), communications courses, NCO courses, a catering course, and will add a staff officers course in the future."
 The same source listed the Army Commander as General Melvin Khanga, with the deputy commander, Lieutenant General Issac Yohane, and the Director of Training Major General Wilfred Mponela.

 Transition to democracy

-In 1992-93, the army played a vital role in dismantling the dictatorship of Kamuzu Banda.
+In 1992-93, the army played a vital role in dismantling Banda's dictatorship.

 After the 8 March 1992 pastoral letter:

 There were public demonstrations in support of the bishops - notably at the University in Blantyre and Zomba, where soldiers indicated their support for the students and deterred violent police action against the protesters.
 This was the first sign of the army's future political role.
 In May 1992 student protesters were joined by striking workers in Blantyre.
 In two days of riots dozens of protesters were killed by armed police and Young Pioneers.